 Desktop Downloads Movies Pictures Documents Library Music Public

 Switch to the Finder.
-If you don’t see a Finder window that’s open, go to File > New Finder Window or press Command-N.
+If you don’t find an open Finder window, choose File > New Finder Window or press Command-N.

 Select ladmin’s home folder in the Finder sidebar and compare the contents of the home folder in the Finder and Terminal.